chatcharoen/dbsec-workshop/Lab_Guides/AVDF/400/README.md

   ![](images/008.png)

-- Navigate back to the Audit Vault Server ui
+- Navigate back to the Audit Vault (Open a new tab to dbsec.oracle.com and select Audit Vault Server)

   ![](images/009.png)

-- Once the Oracle Audit Vault Server login page loads, login as the AV Administrator using the username/password of: avadmin/Oracle123+.
+- Once the Oracle Audit Vault Server login page loads, login as the AV Administrator using the username/password: **avadmin/Oracle123+**.
 Click the Login button to continue.

   ![](images/010.png)